DataDog/kics/documentation/rules/terraform/aws/api_gateway_with_invalid_compression.md

 ### Description

  This check ensures that the `minimum_compression_size` attribute is set to a value greater than -1 and less than 10485760 for the `aws_api_gateway_rest_api` resource, enabling proper payload compression.
 Without valid configuration, API data transfer can be inefficient, leading to increased bandwidth costs and a slower experience for API consumers.
-Setting a secure configuration like
+Setting a secure configuration, such as shown below, ensures that response payloads are compressed appropriately, improving performance and security by preventing the misuse or neglect of compression settings.

 ```
 resource "aws_api_gateway_rest_api" "example" {